Amelie Lens: Career

+During her career as a model, Lens was working free-time as a DJ under the name Renée, her late mother's name, earning herself a residency at the Labyrinth Club in Hasselt, Belgium in 2013.
+She played mostly bass-heavy minimal techno.
+She gave up her work in the fashion industry in 2014, focusing fully on her musical career.
+At this time, she also began using her real name.

+In 2016, her first track "Exhale" was released on Italian imprint Lyase Recordings.
+Soon after a trio of releases on Pan-Pot's Second State and a collab EP with Regal on Involve Records followed.
+In 2018, she launched her own label called Lenske.
+As a resident at Hasselt's Labyrinth Club, Lens started curating her own nights under the name EXHALE.
+Lens has expanded the EXHALE parties further afield, with regular showcases at the London's Fabric club and at Creamfields, OFFSonar, Dour and Extrema festivals.

+Personal life

+Lens married her longtime boyfriend Sam Deliaert, who is also active as a DJ under the stage name Farrago, in summer 2022.
+In December 2023, Lens gave birth to a daughter.

 Musical sound and equipment

+Her sound is a "very energetic techno".
+Intense and full of energy, her DJ sets bring together a variety of moods and eras, bridging the old with the new by drawing upon classic acid and tribal alongside contemporary big-room sounds.

 She often plays live using a Pioneer RMX 1000.
 Lens says she uses the effects box "to add layers to the mix.
-It has a built-in sampler and personalised effects that can entirely reform the playing track that is playing.
+It has a built-in sampler and personalised effects that can entirely reform the track that is playing.
 Like everything, its use is situational.
 Sometimes I hardly touch it, but when I play a peak-time set it truly shines.
 I specifically look for and buy tracks that will work well with the device.
 Very stripped-down or minimalistic percussion locked grooves."
 While producing, Amelie uses Ableton Live DAW, as well as the Elektron Analog Four synth and sequencer.